The Age Well Times is Packed with Actionable Longevity and Healthy Aging Guides: Here is How Things are Organised

 Becoming a puritanical monk, with no sugar, booze, or fun simply won’t work for all but the most dedicated fitness fanatics.

-Yet 80% of ageing is based on lifestyle, not genes.
+Yet 80% of aging is based on lifestyle, not genes.

 This is where longevity habits come in.
 Habits which make you feel great now – and contribute incrementally to a less frail, more energetic future.
 These habits cover sleep, exercise, avoiding toxins, tracking and more.